Lauren White, UKCP & BACP, Counsellor, Psychotherapist, & Clinical Supervisor

 I accept payment by cash or cheque for all sessions.
 Payment by bank transfer is accepted, for ongoing appointments, paid, weekly, or monthly, in advance.
 Fees for online sessions, via Face time/Skype, are also paid in advance - weekly, or monthly, is acceptable.

-If you would like to make an initial appointment please telephone or email me (please mention whether you wish to have an appointment in Lincoln or London.)
-If I am not able to pick up the telephone when you call, then leave a message telling me the times when you can be reached, and I will call you back.
+If you would like to make an initial appointment please telephone, text, or email me (please mention whether you wish to have an appointment in Lincoln or London; whether you are looking for a daytime or evening appointment;and whether there are any days/ times you cannot manage.)
+If I am not able to pick up the telephone when you call, then leave a message telling me the times when you can be reached, and I will always call you back as soon as I can.

 If you are interested in coming into psychotherapy or counselling with me, the first step is to arrange an initial appointment